ryanabx/ryanabx-containers/preinstall-flatpaks/README.md

-# This small program will preinstall flatpaks from a config file in /usr/etc/preinstall-flatpaks.conf
+# This small program will preinstall flatpaks from a config file specified in arg 1